3×5 Workout Program – Introduction

 Why the 3×5 Workout Plan Works

-The squat, bench press, and deadlift form the foundation of the 3×5 workout plan.
-These exercises are also the only competitive lifts in the sport of powerlifting.
 With these three lifts, you target all the muscles of your body instead of focusing on strength gains in smaller muscle groups like your biceps or triceps only.

-Smaller muscle exercises will result in less muscle strength gains than large muscles.
-Full-body compound lifts like squats and deadlifts work the largest muscle groups in your body.
 This is why the 3×5 workout is useful for athletes and anyone wanting to build muscle mass and improve health and fitness.

 Personal success story

 In a typical gym workout, you might spend thirty minutes walking on the treadmill or elliptical and then do some bicep curls, tricep press-downs with dumbbells, and even some leg presses.
-But then you finish up, leave the gym, and wonder why your body did not change much after years of working out like this!

 However, the 3×5 workout routine will stress the muscles of your entire body, forcing them to adapt and grow.
-Your skeletal muscles will strengthen, as will your ligaments, tendons, bone strength, cardiovascular health, and endurance.

-I have my personal experience as anecdotal evidence.
-Back in 2012, I was struggling with obesity and followed a routine of walking on the treadmill, lifting some dumbbells, and using machines.
-Despite my efforts, nothing seemed to make a significant difference.
+Back in the early 2000’s, I was struggling with obesity and followed a routine of walking on the treadmill, lifting some dumbbells, and using machines.

-The turning point came when I discovered the power of compound lifts through the 3×5 workout.
 This program, combined with changes to my diet, allowed me to start with light weights and quickly feel the effects.
-Even though I used fractional plates to gradually increase the weight, the results were significant.

-I no longer had a pear-shaped body that I hid in extra-large flannel shirts.
 After six months of consistent training, I achieved a 32-inch waist for the first time in decades at 56!
-This transformation boosted my physical appearance, confidence, and overall health.

 Linear progression in the 3×5 workout

-A critical component of the 3×5 workout is increasing the weight for every exercise and training session.
-Even if you only increase your work set by half a pound, that is another personal victory for you.
 Just as high-quality real food is your friend, so is your muscle mass because muscle keeps you functional and mobile as long as you live.

-A powerful multi-joint exercise like the deadlift can help rehabilitate older people with mobility problems.
 For a dramatic illustration, Shirley Webb, the “Powerlifting Grandma,” can now stand up unassisted from the floor because she started deadlifting at 75.
-That’s right, Shirley is far stronger at age 81 than when she began deadlifting at 75.
-It is never too late.

-As reported in the British Medical Journal, progressive resistance training can help improve your mental and physical health and fitness, regardless of age. ²
+As reported in the British Medical Journal, progressive resistance training can help improve your mental and physical health and fitness, regardless of age.²

 Squats, deadlifts, overhead presses, bench presses, and power cleans are remarkable movements because they target the largest muscle groups of your body.